James Harden Daugherty

-James Harden Daugherty served in the only African-American infantry division to see action in Europe during World War II during the 92nd's Italian Campaign.
+James Harden Daugherty (1923–2015) served in the only African-American infantry division to see action in Europe during World War II during the 92nd's Italian Campaign.
 After the war, Daugherty returned to live in Maryland, where he encountered Jim Crow laws that segregated African Americans from whites in many aspects of life.
 Daugherty became the first African American to serve as a member of the school board of Montgomery County, Maryland.
 After the war, he was recognized for his bravery during World War II by receiving the Bronze Star Medal and the Combat Infantryman Badge.

-He wrote a self-published autobiography, The Buffalo Saga: A Story from World War 28 U.S. Army 92nd Infantry Division known as the Buffalopians.
+He wrote a self-published autobiography, The Buffalo Saga: A Story from World War II U.S. Army 92nd Infantry Division known as the Buffalo Soldiers.